surecart/surecart-wp-plugin/readme.txt

 == Changelog ==

+= 2.17.0 - January 29th, 2024 =
+- New: Add automatic facebook tracking for eCommerce events.
+- New: Add Expire access setting to prices.
+- New: Add Ghanian Cedi to supported currencies.
+- Improvement: Make publishing product pages easier when creating new products.
+- Improvement: 1-click restore deleted SureCart pages.
+- Improvement: Allow HTML in manual payment description.
+- Improvement: Sort subscription update options by price.
+- Fix: The placeholder for search country in the address component is not translated.
+- Fix: When fix saving issue when setup fee is toggled off with value entered.
+- Fix: Loading text translation on forms is not working for Japanese characters.
+- Fix: Product availability sometimes showing NaN in New Order create page.
+- Fix: Donation custom amount input does not let us add value on some mobile devices.
+- Fix: You must spend at least x to use this coupon sometimes does not use correct currency.
+- Fix: Translation issue for billing details and downloads strings in customer dashboard.
+- Fix: The order by oldest in the product list block (shop page) was not working.
+- Fix: Template issue with switching from hybrid/classic theme to full site editing theme.
+- Fix: Ensure product page image is responsive in case theme does not make images responsive by default.
+- Fix: Issue with product list block sometimes showing blank in admin.

 = 2.16.3 - January 16th, 2024 =
 - Fix: Issue with carts sometimes getting cleared on checkout page if default checkout is used with a shortcode.